 Google has plenty of engineers without a CS degree, people with degrees in history, music, and the arts, and lots of engineers without any degree at all, not even a high school diploma.
 But somehow a math degree plus my internal referral mentioning that this was one of the best engineers I've ever seen resulted in the decision that Mary wasn't technical enough.

 You might say that, like the example with John, this is some kind of a fluke.
 Maybe.
-But from what I've seen, if Mary were a man and not a woman, the odds of a fluke would have been a whole lot lower.
+But from what I've seen, if Mary were a man and not a woman, the odds of a fluke would have been lower.

 This dynamic isn't just limited to hiring.
-I notice it every time I read the comments on one of Anna's blog post (or a post by most other female tech bloggers).
+I notice it every time I read the comments on one of Anna's blog posts.
 As often as not, someone will question Anna's technical chops.
-It's not even that they find a “well, actually” in the current post (although that sometimes happens); it's usually that they dig up some post from six months ago which, according to them, wasn't technical enough.
+It's not even that they find a "well, actually" in the current post (although that sometimes happens); it's usually that they dig up some post from six months ago which, according to them, wasn't technical enough.

 I'm no more technical than Anna, but I have literally never had that happen to me.
 I've seen it happen to men, but only those who are extremely high profile (among the top N most well-known tech bloggers, like Steve Yegge or Jeff Atwood), or who are pushing an agenda that's often condescended to (like dynamic languages).
 But it regularly happens to moderately well-known female bloggers like Anna.